madawei2699/myGPTReader/README.md

 myGPTReader is a slack bot that can read any webpage, ebook or document and summarize it with chatGPT.
 It can also talk to you via voice using the content in the channel.

-For now it is in development, but you can try it out by join this [channel](https://slack-redirect.i365.tech/).

-![](https://img.bmpi.dev/my-gpt-reader-showcase.gif)

 > The exciting part is that the development of this project is also paired with chatGPT.
 I document the development process in this [CDDR](docs/chatGPT/CDDR.md) file.

-## Features
+## Main Features

+- Stay updated with the latest news summaries daily with chatGPT.
+- Use chatGPT to read and provide a summary of any webpage, ebook, or document.
+- Enjoy customizable prompt templates that use context from previous conversations with chatGPT.
+- Practice speaking languages by conversing with chatGPT using your voice.

+Please join this [slack channel](https://slack-redirect.i365.tech/) to experience all these features for free.

+![](https://img.bmpi.dev/my-gpt-reader-showcase.gif)

+## TODO List

 - [x] Integrated with slack bot
   - [x] Bot replies messages in the same thread